lzhoang2801/OpCore-Simplify/README.md

 >
 > 3. If you use Intel WiFi card with macOS Sonoma and later, it will default to using the itlwm kext.
 Once the installation is complete, you need to use the Heliport app to connect to Wi-Fi.
 >
-> 4. With the configuration using a modern Broadcom WiFi, after the installation is complete, you just need to use OpenCore Legacy Patcher to run 'Post Install Root Patch' for Wi-Fi, AirDrop, and other related functions to work fully
+> 4. After a successful installation, if OpenCore Legacy Patcher is required, simply apply root patches to activate the missing features (such as modern Broadcom Wi-Fi card and graphics acceleration).
+>
+> 5. For AMD GPUs, after applying root patches from OpenCore Legacy Patcher, you need to remove the boot argument `-radvesa` for graphics acceleration to work.

 ## 🤝 **Contributing**